 • Additional elective courses (12-21 units)

-Get more information about the program's curriculum.
+Learn more about the MS-BTPE curriculum.

 James Schneider